Teaching

 Instructor: Christian Lopez-Bencosme

-Returning TA for the intro sequence; focusing on clarity in my instruction.
+Returning for my third semester of TAing the intro courses, I focused primarily on improving the clarity of my instruction.

 CS 104 · Intro to Game Programming